buqeye/LearningFromData/LectureNotes/content/MCMC_sampling_II/lecture_18.md

           \sigma \sim |\mathcal{N}(0,1)|,
         \end{align}$$

-        Investigate the options for `Normal`, such as `shape` in the documentation for [Probability Distributions in PyMC3](https://docs.pymc.io/en/stable/Probability_Distributions.html).
+        Investigate the options for `Normal`, such as `shape` in the documentation for [Probability Distributions in PyMC](https://docs.pymc.io/en/stable/Probability_Distributions.html).

     * Then the encoding of $\mu = \alpha + \beta_1 X_1 + \beta_2 X_2$.

     * Finally the statement of the likelihood (always comes last) $Y \sim \mathcal{N}(\mu,\sigma^2)$.
 Note the use of `observed=Y`.
     * Read through all the background!.
-This and the other examples can serve as prototypes for your use of PyMC3.
+This and the other examples can serve as prototypes for your use of PyMC.

 Your task: run through the notebook!